timdream/jszhuyin/GLOSSARY.md

 This project implements the encoder-decoder in `lib/bopomofo_encoder.js`.
 It's worthy to note the encoded sounds can be stored in strings, since JavaScript strings are encoded in USC-2.

+## Expended encoded sound

+This is specific to JSZhuyin internally only.
+Since the processing logic supports typing words with incomplete sounds, there will be multiple ways to seperate a set of symbols into (incomplete) sounds (as opposed to only seperate the sounds when step into the tonal mark).
+Expended encoded sound encodes each symbol into it's own 16 bit number so they can be groupped and processed seperately.
+The only exception is when a tonal mark is really encountered -- in that case symbols are regarded as a completed sound and they are not expended (this rule can be changed but results might not be useful to users).

 ## Input Method

 > 輸入法